Preparing an enlarger

 What is a negative carrier?

 The negative carrier is the part of the enlarger that holds your film in place.
-It sandwiches the negative between two pieces of glass or metal and ensures it stays flat and properly aligned during exposure.
+It sandwiches the negative between two pieces of glass or metal and keeps it flat and aligned during exposure.

-Negative carriers vary in design depending on the enlarger model—some are hinged, others come apart completely.
-Always make sure the carrier matches the film format you're using (e.g. 35mm, 120), and is compatible with the enlarger being used.
+Negative carriers vary by enlarger model—some are hinged, others come apart completely.
+Always make sure the carrier matches the film format you're using (e.g. 35mm, 120) and is compatible with the enlarger.

 Loading your negative